 Your reservation point is an important threshold.
 Anything lower and you should be willing to walk away from the negotiation.
 Often the reservation point is influenced by your BATNA and should be set clearly before negotiating.

 Let’s say I’m an Account Executive and I want to discuss a salary increase during my next performance review.
 I make $50K/year but using PayScale, I see that on average the range for Account Executive salaries sits between $30K to $90K.
 I believe I am a high performing team member and heard that a coworker who recently left to work at a competing firm was making $80K/year.
-I think $70K is an optimistic but realistic value (my aspiration point.)
-I would not be comfortable taking anything less than a 10% increase or a total of $55K/year (my reservation point.)
+To me, $70K is an optimistic but realistic value (my aspiration point), however, I would not be comfortable taking anything less than a 10% increase or a total of $55K/year (my reservation point.)

 Here’s an example of a range you will generate in preparation.
 Remember to set multiple APs and RPs if you are negotiating multiple issues.